404notDeeksha/javascript-interview-questions/README.md

       Boolean(null);  // false
       Boolean(undefined) // false
       ```
-      2.**Type Coercion (Implicit Type Conversion)**: here, js automatically converts a value from one type to another as needed, usually during operations or comparisons.<br/> Often done when using operators like +, ==, or conditional statements.
+      2. **Type Coercion (Implicit Type Conversion)**: here, js automatically converts a value from one type to another as needed, usually during operations or comparisons.<br/> Often done when using operators like +, ==, or conditional statements.

       ```js
       let result = "5" + 2; // JavaScript concatenates with + operator if either operand is string -> 2 to "2", result is "52"